jbenghiat/VW-Plug-in-Install-Scripts/README.md

 # Modify this function to build the workspace for each install package
 #
 def ModifyWorkspace():
-    # Check if MyPlugin TS exists
+    # Try to find the tool set containing an existing tool
-    tsMyPlugin = we.GetToolsetPath('Tool Sets', 'MyPlugin')
+    tsMyPlugin = we.GetToolsetPath('Tool Sets', 'ExistingPlugin')

-    # If so, add to TS
+    # If found, set the install path for MyPluginTool to the tool set
     if (tsMyPlugin != ''):
         addPath = tsMyPlugin
         ok = True
-    # Otherwise, ask user for TS
+    # Otherwise, ask user so select an existing tool set
     else:
         ok, addPath = we.PickPalette()
     if ok: